SDWebImage/sdwebimage.github.io/README.md

 ##### Objective-C

-For Objective-C project, it's a little trick that you have to **fake** an umbrella header, make the include header search path, the same as folder structure.
+For Objective-C project, it's a little trick that you have to **fake** an umbrella header, make the include header search path, the same as folder structure.
 Take SDWebImagePhotosPlugin for example:

 Move the `SDWebImagePhotosPlugin/Module/SDWebImagePhotosPlugin.h` -> `SDWebImagePhotosPlugin/SDWebImagePhotosPlugin.h`.
 Then modify all the include form, from this: